JitkaCNGroup/lentils/testing/admin/Admin003 - create and edit final place - happy path.md

-Admin003 - Create and edit final place - happy path
+# Admin003 - create and edit final place - happy path

 *Description*
 >This test case verifies that it is possible to create and edit the final place in Admin